 “Have you had counseling in the past and felt misunderstood because your counselor could not identify or appreciate your cultural upbringing, values, or experiences?”

 “Have you or your family been on the receiving end of painful stereotypical comments or discrimination practices?”

-Not every client’s experience is the exactly the same, but because of the largely communal nature of how Asian Americans live and interact with each other and the high value Asian-American families place upon certain structures (e.g., interdependence, family, education, marriage, hierarchy, obedience, and filial piety), many common themes emerge in our ability to cope and find acceptance and understanding, thus perpetuating our feelings of guilt and shame.
+Not every client’s experience is the exactly the same, but because of the largely communal nature of how Asian Americans live and interact with each other and the high value Asian-American families place upon certain structures (e.g., interdependence, family, education, marriage, hierarchy, obedience, and filial piety), many common themes emerge in our ability to cope and find acceptance and understanding.

 Over the past several years, as my practice has evolved, it has become increasingly evident to me that there is a great need for culturally-competent counseling to serve the Asian-American community in the greater Seattle area.
 To do my part, I now devote a specific portion of my practice to serving the Asian-American community.
 This has truly become one of my passions and priorities.
 It would be a great honor to welcome you, to listen to your story, and to support you on your path to wellness and healing.